 20.according to my earnest expectation and hope that in nothing will I be put to shame, but with all boldness, now as always, Christ will be magnified in my body, whether by life or by death.

 21. For to me, to live is Christ, and to die is gain.

 ¶22.
 If I choose to live in the flesh, that will mean fruit from labor for me; and yet, I do not know what I shall choose.

 23. I am hard pressed between the two, having the desire to depart and to be with Christ, which is far better,

 24.but to remain here in the flesh is more needful for you.

 25. And convinced of this, I know that I will remain and continue with you all for your progress and joy in the faith,

-29. for it is given to you on Christ’s behalf not only to believe in him but also to suffer for him,
+29.for it is given to you on behalf of Christ not only to believe in him but also to suffer for him,

-30. engaging in the same struggle that you saw in me and now hear to be in me.
+30.engaging in the same struggle that you saw I had, and now you hear that I have.

 ¶1.
 If, then, there be any comfort in Christ, if any solace of love, if any fellowship in spirit, if any tender affections and mercies,

-3. doing nothing through strife or vanity, but with humility, regarding one other as more important than yourselves,
+3.doing nothing through strife or vanity, but with humility, regarding one another as more important than yourselves.

 5. Let this mind be in you that was also in Christ Jesus,

-7. Instead, he emptied himself, taking on the form of a slave, made in the likeness of men.
+7. Instead, he divested himself, taking on the form of a slave, made in the likeness of men.

 8. And being found as a man in appearance, he humbled himself and became obedient unto death – the death of a cross.